Jin’s Dive Herstory

 3. Galapagos

-During the pandemic, I did not do any dives and last year I logged 3…I saw about 10 mantas though!
-In 2023 I aim to instruct a little bit more and I want to do at least 20 dives.
-We have a charter to experience schooling hammerheads in the middle of nowhere Indonesia if any one is interested.
+During the pandemic, I did not do any dives, and last year, I logged 3…I saw about 10 mantas, though!
+In 2023, I aim to instruct a little bit more and do at least 20 dives.
+We have a charter to experience schooling hammerheads in the middle of nowhere, Indonesia, if anyone is interested.

 Previous